Lower Court: Being Ordered to “Stop Praying” Doesn’t Burden First Amendment Rights

 In November 2015, Sause filed a federal lawsuit in a Kansas district court.
 The district court dismissed Sause’s complaint, claiming the police officer’s order to stop praying “may have offended her,” but did not “constitute a burden on her ability to exercise her religion.”

 After hearing arguments on the case, a three-judge panel of the Tenth Circuit upheld the lower court’s decision.
-The majority assumed that First Amendment violations occurred but concluded that the police officers were shielded from liability based on the legal doctrine of qualified immunity.
+The majority held that even assuming First Amendment violations occurred, the police officers were shielded from liability based on the legal doctrine of qualified immunity.
 Read the opinion.

 “The Supreme Court’s decision is a just outcome for Ms. Sause and a victory for religious liberty,” said Kelly Shackelford, President and CEO of First Liberty.
-“No American citizen should ever be ordered by government officials not to pray in their own home.”
+“The Court clearly affirmed that the First Amendment protects every American’s right to pray.”

 For Immediate Release: June 28, 2018